 Be transparent in your actions

-Active transparency requires companies to take reasonable action to ensure that customers understand the information provided.
+Active transparency requires companies to take reasonable action to ensure customers understand the information.

 As long as customers are properly informed that their data will be collected, they always have – at least theoretically – choosing not to use the website.
 However, since most websites use some information collection, customers would practically be cut out of the Internet altogether.
 Similarly, while most web browsers provide customers with the theoretical option to reject tracking cookies, once this option is exercised, the websites often cannot be visited anymore or are not fully functional.
 Interestingly, most initiatives to increase customer control do not come from online marketers but from third parties such as companies that produce browsers or software programs that allow anonymous surfing.